Topological Alignment of Shared Vision-Language Embedding Space: TOPOLOGICAL ALIGNMENT

 We introduce a novel topological alignment loss $L_\mathrm{ta}$ that enforces the global structural alignment.
 For a batch of data comprising $N$ image-text pairs $\{(I_i,T_i)\}^N_{i=1}$, the text representations $\{E_T(T_i)\}^N_{i=1}$ form a geometric structure in the embedding space (Figure~\ref{fig:motivation_embedding}).
 The MCLIP loss $L_{\mathrm{pw}}$ considers each representation $E_T(T_i)$ independently, ignoring the geometric relationships between the samples.

 To address this problem, we compute the persistence diagram $D_T$ from the point cloud $\{E_T(T_i)\}_{i=1}^N$, which summarizes the topological features of the embedding distribution (e.g., connected components and cycles).
+Persistence diagrams provide a summary of the global structure of a point cloud.
+Given an embedding set, we gradually increase a neighborhood radius and track how connected components merge and how loops appear or disappear.
+Each topological feature is recorded as a point $(b, d)$ in the diagram, where $b$ is the radius at which the structure appears (birth) and $d$ is the radius at which it disappears (death).
+Features that persist over a long radius range (large $d - b$) correspond to prominent global structures, while short-lived features represent noise.
 Similarly, we compute $D_S$ from the point cloud $\{E_S(T_i^*)\}_{i=1}^N$, where $T^*_i$ denotes the translated caption of $T_i$, capturing the structure of the MCLIP.
 To align these spaces, we define the topology alignment loss:

 where $\mathrm{SW}_{p}$ denotes the sliced $p$-Wasserstein distance (SWD,~\citealp{bonneel2015sliced}) and $K$ represents the number of projection directions.
 The SWD provides a fast, differentiable, and GPU-friendly approximation of the Wasserstein distance, making it suitable as a training loss.
 Minimizing the discrepancy between $D_T$ and $D_S$ enforces both embedding spaces to preserve comparable global topological structures, complementing pointwise matching with structural alignment.